bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The client saves the response and displays the user code visually on its screen along with the static device URL.
 The client also displays the short interaction URL as a QR code to be scanned.
-The client ignores the longer interaction URL because both the long and short ones

 If the user scans the code, they are taken to the interaction endpoint and the AS looks up the current pending request based on the